Here’s my guide to the Estonian Open Air Museum in Tallinn. A fascinating exhibition demonstrating how Estonians lived in the past.

 Various ticket offers are available for families and visits later in the day.

-Also, a combined Estonian Open Air Museum and Tallinn Zoo family ticket is available.
+Also, a combined Estonian Open Air Museum and Tallinn Zoo family ticket is available at the desk.

 Estonian Open Air Museum Opening Times